kevin-ngamy/R-Portfolio/README.md

-This id Kevin Tongam Anggatama's portfolio project for data science studies and R programming
+This is Kevin Tongam Anggatama's portfolio project for data science studies and R programming